Loblolly Pine - Biomass, Wood Pellets and Lumber

 - rake pine straw from 20 year old trees to aerate tree roots

 Depending on market conditions, Loblolly Pine earns gross revenue between $1,500 and $4,500 per acre in year 25.
-In year 6 thinned trees may be sold as fence posts for a wholesale price of $2 each and a retail price of $5 each – more if they are treated.
-Pine straw revenue averages between $200 and $500 per acre depending on market in year 10 and 20.
+In year 6, thinned trees may be sold as fence posts for an average wholesale price of $2 each and/or a retail price of $5 each – more if they are treated.
+Pine straw revenue averages between $200 and $500 per acre depending on the market in year 10 and 20.

 Managed Verses Unmanaged Loblolly Pine Plantations

-When wood value only is considered; loblolly produced more wood, more wood value, and a higher net revenue in a managed plantation.
+When wood value only is considered; loblolly produces more wood, more wood value, and a higher net revenue in a managed plantation.

 No Lobolly Pine at this time